 Step 10

 Ok, now power on your robot car and enjoy it.
-Watch the full video guide below.
+The full video guide is below.
+So, we will meet in the next project.
+Have a good day.

 Obstacle avoidance robot (L298N motor driver)